lionel-panhaleux/yawp-court/design/architecture.md

 ### Alpha (Early Winter 2020/2021)

+This stage demonstrates the gameplay and the client connectivity.
+A single "simple" demo game should be playable for two players.

 Features:

 - Play a basic 2 players game completely (niche mechanics not required, see Beta)